Domain value is the price you will have to pay to purchase a name for your website. This cost can range from a couple of dollars to 6 to 7 figures.

 Sedo is a massive marketplace of domains.
 To better serve the domain marketplace, they’ve added several services, including appraisals.

-This paid service ($99/report) treats each evaluation like a research project.
-Instead of providing you with existing data, Sedo passes your request to their on-staff experts who do a personal review of your domain value and niche.
+I once opted for their paid appraisal service ($99/report), and it felt like a personalized research project.
+Rather than just supplying existing data, Sedo assigned my request to their in-house experts, who conducted a thorough review of my domain value and niche.

-Sedo’s expert looks at factors like search engine suitability, advertising effectiveness, and how much potential a site has to sell.
+Their expert examined aspects such as search engine suitability, advertising effectiveness, and the potential for the site to sell.

-A custom report is prepared for you and delivered to your email a few days later.
+A custom report was prepared and delivered to my email a few days later.
+This tailored approach offered valuable insights that helped me make informed decisions about my domain.

 2. Flippa